The Bankrate promise

 How to dispute or remove credit inquiries

 It’s possible to dispute or remove some credit inquiries from your credit report.
-If you initiated the hard credit pull by applying for new credit, you cannot remove the inquiry from your report.
-However, if the credit inquiry is the result of fraud (identity theft or some other error), you can file a dispute with the credit bureaus—Equifax, Experian and TransUnion—in order to request a hard inquiry removal.
+If you initiated a hard credit pull by applying for new credit, you cannot remove the inquiry from your report.
+However, if a credit inquiry is the result of fraud (like identity theft) or some other error, you can file a dispute with the three credit bureaus — Equifax, Experian and TransUnion — in order to request a hard inquiry removal.

 The bottom line

 Once you understand how credit inquiries affect your credit score, you can make smart decisions about when to apply for new credit.
 Checking your credit score does not lower it, so feel free to review your credit score as often as you like.
 If you decide to take on a major financial obligation like a new credit card, mortgage or apartment rental, expect a hard inquiry into your credit.
-How many points does a hard inquiry affect your credit score?
-In many cases, a hard credit inquiry will only drop your score by a few points—and soft credit inquiries won’t affect your score at all.
+In many cases, a hard credit inquiry will only drop your score by about five points — and soft credit inquiries won’t affect your score at all.